Lanu Rural District

 Lanu Rural District (دهستان لانو) is in Doreh District of Sarbisheh County, South Khorasan province, Iran.
 Its capital is the village of Lanu.

 History

-After the 2011 National Census, Doreh Rural District was separated from the Central District in the formation of Doreh District, and Lanu Rural District was created in the new district.
+In 2010, Doreh Rural District was separated from the Central District in the formation of Doreh District, and Lanu Rural District was created in the new district.

 Demographics

 Population

-At the time of the 2016 census, the rural district's population was 4,192 in 1,237 households.
+At the time of the 2016 National Census, the rural district's population was 4,192 in 1,237 households.
 The most populous of its 37 villages was Lanu, with 397 people.